pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 {% include pyos-blockquote.html quote="Because the Ultralytics project was using Trusted Publishing and the PyPA’s publishing GitHub Action: PyPI staff, volunteers, and security researchers were able to dig into how maliciously injected software was able to make its way into the package." author="Seth Larson, PSF Security Expert" class="highlight magenta" %}

-This incident underscores the importance of understanding Python packaging security best practices, and this includes understanding how to lock things down on GitHub & GitLab!
+This means that the important thing for us, as maintainers, is that we all should know how to lock down our publishing workflows.

-But never fear, here, I'll cover the lessons learned that you can apply TODAY to your Python packaging workflows!
+Here, I'll cover the lessons learned that you can apply TODAY to your Python packaging workflows!

-*Special thanks to [Sviatoslav Sydorenko](https://github.com/webknjaz) for reviewing this blog post!!*
+*Special thanks to [Sviatoslav Sydorenko](https://github.com/webknjaz) for reviewing and providing significant input on this blog post!!*

 <div class="notice" markdown="1">
 ## TL;DR Takeaways